 Section 16(a) of the Exchange Act requires our executive officers and directors and any person or entity who owns more than 10% of a registered class of our common stock to file with the SEC certain reports of ownership and changes in ownership of our securities.
 Executive officers, directors and stockholders who hold more than 10% of our outstanding common stock are required by the SEC to furnish us with copies of all required forms filed under Section 16(a).
 We prepare Section 16(a) reports on behalf of our executive officers and directors based on the information provided by them.
-Based solely on a review of this information and written representations from these persons that no other reports were required, we believe that, during fiscal year 2022, all our executive officers, directors and, to our knowledge, 10% stockholders complied with all applicable Section 16(a) filing requirements, with the exception of Ms. Hollenbeck, who filed a Form 4 on December 15, 2022 reporting the acquisition of a restricted stock award on December 8, 2022 representing 2,310 shares and Mr. Gregoire, who filed a Form 4 on May 16, 2022 reporting the forfeitures of 2,775 shares on each of May 5, 2020 and May 5, 2021.
+Based solely on a review of this information and written representations from these persons that no other reports were required, we believe that, during fiscal year 2023, all our executive officers, directors and, to our knowledge, 10% stockholders complied with all applicable Section 16(a) filing requirements, with the exception of Mr. Benjamin, who filed a Form 4 on March 1, 2023 reporting the acquisition of performance restricted stock units ("PRSUs") on February 24, 2023 representing an aggregate of 15,663 shares; Mr. Boor, who filed a Form 4 on March 1, 2023 reporting the acquisition of PRSUs on February 24, 2023 representing an aggregate of 20,690 shares; Mr. Gianoni, who filed a Form 4 on March 1, 2023 reporting the acquisition of PRSUs on February 24, 2023 representing an aggregate of 53,274 shares; Mr. Gregoire, who filed a Form 4 on March 1, 2023 reporting the acquisition of PRSUs on February 24, 2023 representing an aggregate of 16,152 shares; Mr. McDearis, who filed a Form 4 on March 1, 2023 reporting the acquisition of PRSUs on February 24, 2023 representing an aggregate of 16,002 shares; Mr. Mooney, who filed a Form 4 on March 1, 2023 reporting the acquisition of PRSUs on February 24, 2023 representing an aggregate of 15,049 shares; Mr. Olson, who filed a Form 4 on March 1, 2023 reporting the acquisition of PRSUs on February 24, 2023 representing an aggregate of 9,383 shares; Mr. Benjamin, who filed a Form 4 on August 9, 2023 reporting the acquisition of PRSUs on August 5, 2023 representing an aggregate of 9,085 shares and reporting the forfeiture of an aggregate of 4,001 shares to the Company in connection with the satisfaction of tax liabilities incurred upon the vesting of PRSUs and restricted stock awards; and Mr. Gregoire, who filed a Form 4 on August 9, 2023 reporting the acquisition of PRSUs on August 5, 2023 representing an aggregate of 9,085 shares and reporting the forfeiture of an aggregate of 4,030 shares to the Company in connection with the satisfaction of tax liabilities incurred upon the vesting of PRSUs and restricted stock awards.